Musical instrument makers and repairers

 A qualified Ski Instructor and Ski Race Coach, Alastair has taught many youngsters in sport as well as music and is especially proud to coach daughters Lucy and Eleanor and share their successes and more importantly their smiles as they whizz past (regularly) on the snow.
-In his spare time he seeks out locally brewed real ales and ‘tinkers’ with Besty, his antique Landrover.
+In his spare time he seeks out locally brewed real ales and ‘tinkers’ with Betsy, his antique Landrover.

 Visitors to the workshop will hear Alastair playing the clarinet or sax or double bass, but his ‘first study’ is actually in brass instruments.
 Privileged to have studied with cornet legend James Shepherd, Alastair grew up playing with World famous brass bands, going on to play professionally with the National Symphony Orchestra and as a soloist.
 A ‘multi-instrumentalist’ whose performances have included horn, trombone, trumpet and cornet… clarinet, saxophone and flute… alpenhorn, string bass, a coat-stand and bidet!

-A soloist postgraduate of the Royal College of Music, London, and graduate of the Royal Conservatoire of Scotland, Jenny has appeared in concert, on stage, in film and recorded with many of the country’s leading orchestras and international artists.
+Graduate of the Royal Conservatoire of Scotland, and Postgraduate as a soloist from the Royal College of Music, London Jenny has appeared in concert, on stage, in film and recorded with many of the country’s leading orchestras and international artists.
 Jenny was awarded a NESTA fellowship in 2006.

 Jenny’s playing career is diverse; Classical, Pop, Folk or Opera; a small soundbite of work would include the Scottish Chamber Orchestra, Opera North, recordings with Michael Ball, Shirley Bassey in London’s Hyde Park; Michael Marra, Karine Polwart at Celtic Connections, Sessions for Isobel Griffiths, The BBC Scottish Symphony Orchestra, The Royal Liverpool Philharmonic, Manchester Camerata, The National Symphony Orchestra, The Goldberg Ensemble and countless international tours and recordings at Abbey Road.
 Credits as a solo artist include solo tracks for the Universal Studios film, Leap Year and her original compositions featured in the Commonwealth celebrations debuted at Westminster Abbey for the Queen, Duke of Edinburgh, Prime minister and Heads of States.